 Fast reels enable better hooksets when jerking or moving quickly, and aid horsing bass in getting out of heavy cover.
 It’s important to use the proper reel for the job, as it will have a profound impact on the performance of your fishing.

 Make the Most of Your Strengths

-Although you may choose different types of casting reels for different fishing techniques, you are still able to use one baitcasting reel for many different applications.
+Although you may choose different types of low profile or conventional casting reels for different fishing techniques, you are still able to use one baitcasting reel for many different applications.
 Choose your casting reels based on their strengths.